See how different Google algorithm updates impact your site's search performance:

 Check your site for Google penalties with new Rank Tracker:

-1. Make sure the traffic drop isn't caused by external factors
+Before penalty analysis, make sure the traffic drop isn't caused by some other external factors.

-1. Think of any changes on your site.
+1. Think of any technical changes on your site.

 You should look at any changes made to the site in the last few weeks before the traffic drop and ensure that no technical issues crept in along with any updates (like changes to robots.txt files, or the site becoming very slow.)
 If you're lucky a simple technical fix will see traffic pick up over the next few weeks.